 From an evolutionary perspective, our diets hundreds of years ago were rougher and harder requiring higher bite forces which allowed the bones (jaws) to be stimulated to get larger and in turn to allow all the teeth to erupt and function normally due to having enough space.

 Through the centuries, with the diets becoming softer, the jaws have become smaller and thus makes it difficult for the teeth to erupt normally in a straight manner, so they are usually angled due to lack of space.
 This can cause pain, swelling, inability to clean behind the second molars, cysts to develop, sometimes damage to adjacent teeth and can affect nerves and sinuses.

 As we age, the roots continue to grow and can cause problems later in life.
 It is easy to predict some of the potential problems and this is why it’s important to come and speak to one of our surgeons.
 Generally, a large number of wisdom teeth should be removed in order to avoid future problems.

 The real answer is that it depends.
 If the teeth have erupted, then they can be taken out like any other tooth.
 If they are angled or impacted, then a combination of cutting the gum tissue, the bone and or tooth may be required.
 It is best to talk to your surgeon to get the details of your specific case as this is one of the purposes of a consultation.
 Additionally, it is important to discuss the type of anesthesia that will be utilized for your procedure.

-If you come into one of our four locations (Sacramento, Natomas, or Yuba City) for oral surgery or to have your wisdom teeth removed, you can rest assured we will provide you with the highest quality of care from the time you show up for your consultation to your post-operative visit.
+If you come into one of our three locations (Sacramento, Natomas, or Yuba City) for oral surgery or to have your wisdom teeth removed, you can rest assured we will provide you with the highest quality of care from the time you show up for your consultation to your post-operative visit.
 We believe that you deserve to have a positive experience and we will do everything possible to ensure you do.